RedHatProductSecurity/trestle-demo/docs/getting_started.md

 gh pr create -t "feat/adds-cc-3" -b "Adds cc-3 to ACME custom catalog" -B "main" -H "feat/adds-cc-3"
 ```

-View the pull request using the GitHub CLI and merge when ready.
+View the pull request with the GitHub CLI and merge it when finished.

 ```bash
 gh pr view
 gh pr merge
 ```

-As a result of this pull request being merged, a workflow will run to detect the changes to the profiles and a new PR will be submitted.
-Watch for the pull request to be submitted
-and view the changes.
-To allow the CI workflow to be run, mark the PR as ready for review.
+When this pull request is merged, a workflow is started to detect changes to the profiles, and a new pull request is submitted.
+Wait for the pull request to be submitted before inspecting the changes.
+Mark the pull request as ready for review to allow the CI workflow to run.

 ```bash
 watch gh pr list